 “If you can identify where someone is posting videos of IEDs going off and say they are typically showing up from this area of town and identify internet cafés that are there, then you can tie together physical actions,” Tohn said.
 “You can put out searches in those areas around the same time that this guy physically posts.
 You take cyber and identify enough of the geospatial layer so that you can act physically.”

 The cyber-location nexus represents a complex mosaic of interactions between two realms, beginning with the identification of critical infrastructure, the mapping of this nexus—where the logical and physical meet—and the real-world actions that can be derived from this knowledge.

 Tucker said he hopes the Intelligence Community will continue to open its eyes to the breadth and criticality of the cyber-location nexus.

 “Cyber is just that extra layer of communication and expression that is mapped onto the world’s geography, Tucker said.

-Infrastructure holds up just one leg of the complicated cyber-location nexus tripod.
-There are other aspects to be considered as well, such as the role of location in cybersecurity law and attribution, or lessons learned from the geo-tagged social media capabilities now at everyone’s fingertips.
+Infrastructure holds up just one leg of the complicated cyber-location tripod.
+There are other aspects to be considered as well, such as the role of location in cyber law and attribution, or lessons learned from the geo-tagged social media capabilities now at everyone’s fingertips.